-According to a relatively new theory, disk instability, clumps of dust and gas are bound together early in the life of the solar system.
-Over time, these clumps slowly compact into a giant planet.
-These planets can form faster than their core accretion rivals, sometimes in as little as 1,000 years, allowing them to trap the rapidly vanishing lighter gases.
+Planets can form in this way in as little as 1,000 years, the models suggest, allowing them to trap the rapidly vanishing lighter gases.
 They also quickly reach an orbit-stabilizing mass that keeps them from death-marching into the sun.

 As scientists continue to study planets inside of the solar system, as well as around other stars, they will better understand how gas giants formed.

-Originally, scientists thought that planets formed in the same part of the solar system they reside in today.
-The discovery of exoplanets shook things up, revealing that at least some of the most massive objects could migrate.
+Originally, scientists thought that planets formed in their current locations in the solar system.
+But the discovery of exoplanets shook things up, revealing that at least some of the most massive worlds could migrate through their neighborhoods.

-In 2005, a trio of papers published in the journal Nature proposed that the giant planets were bound in near-circular orbits much more compact than they are today.
+In 2005, a trio of papers published in the journal Nature (opens in new tab) outlined an idea the researchers called the Nice model (opens in new tab), after the city in France where they first discussed it.
+This model proposes that in the early days of the solar system, the giant planets were bound in near-circular orbits much more compact than they are today.
 A large disk of rocks and ices surrounded them, stretching out to about 35 times the Earth-sun distance, just beyond Neptune's present orbit.
-They called this the Nice model, after the city in France where they first discussed it.

-As the planets interacted with the smaller bodies, they scattered most of them toward the sun.
-The process caused them to trade energy with the objects, sending the Saturn, Neptune, and Uranus farther out into the solar system.
+As the planets interacted with smaller bodies, they scattered most of these objects toward the sun.
+The process caused the massive planets to trade energy with the smaller objects, sending the Saturn, Neptune and Uranus farther out into the solar system.
 Eventually the small objects reached Jupiter, which sent them flying to the edge of the solar system or completely out of it.